Let us help you with finding an office space

 In our (Y)OUR SPACE report, employee wellbeing ranked as the third-highest strategic issue identified by respondents (with 37% citing it directly).

-Given the many challenges employees will have experienced during the pandemic, physical and mental wellbeing are at the top of many business agendas.
+Given the many challenges employees experienced during the pandemic, physical and mental wellbeing are now at the top of many business agendas.
 In our (Y)OUR SPACE report, employee wellbeing ranked as the third-highest strategic issue identified by respondents (with 37% citing it directly), and the issue has risen two places in the rankings after being fifth in the previous survey in 2018.

 Predicted design elements: